-The Employee should ideally also include any supporting information they wish to rely on at the appeal hearing with their letter of appeal.
-In all cases any supporting information must be submitted by the Employee no later than the deadline for receipt of an appeal.

-If a late submission is received the panel has discretion as to whether to accept this and make provision for an adjournment during the hearing to consider this.
-However the panel reserves the right to disregard this information.

-The School will provide the Employee with copies of any documents which will be referred to during the appeal, including the notes of the disciplinary hearing and witness statements, in advance and usually no later than 5 working days before the appeal meeting.
+Any supporting information for the Appeal Hearing must be submitted by the Employee with the appeal letter and no later than the deadline for the receipt of an appeal.
+If a late submission is received the Panel has discretion as to whether to accept this and make provision for an adjournment during the Hearing to consider this.
+The Panel reserves the right to disregard this information.
+The School will provide the Employee with copies of any documents which will be referred to during the Appeal, including the notes of the Disciplinary Hearing and witness statements, in advance and usually no later than 5 working days before the Appeal meeting.